 Opening on: May 7, 2021 (formerly April 23, 2021)

-Director Guy Ritchie teams up with Jason Statham for their fourth collaboration together, returning to their roots in a good old fashioned heist movie.
-Based on the 2004 French film Cash Truck, Wrath of Man centers on an employee (Statham) at an armored truck company and co-stars Scott Eastwood, Jeffrey Donovan, and Josh Hartnett, among others.
+Director Guy Ritchie teams up with Jason Statham for their fourth collaboration together in a twist on the heist movies that made them famous.
+Based on the 2004 French film Cash Truck, Wrath of Man centers on an employee (Statham) at an armored truck company who takes part in a heist but has ulterior motives.

 Directed by: Darren Lynn Bousman